dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent the time on the e-book Python Basics: A Practical Introduction to Python 3

 **Thoughts:** Missed a few days but, hopefully, I'm back on track.

+### Day 53: 22 Aug 2019

+**Today's Progress**: Continued to work through the e-book Python Basics: A Practical Introduction to Python 3

+**Thoughts:** I think I'm back on track but I will have to wait until tomorrow to know for sure